CIDO-ontology/OGG-CoV/README.md

-# OGG-CV
+# OGG-CoV

-OGG-CV (Ontology of Coronavirus Genes and Genomes) is a Coronavirus branch of OGG with the aim to ontologically represent and annotate bacterial genes based on the orthologous gene hierarchy at different taxonomical levels.
+OGG-CoV (Ontology of Coronavirus Genes and Genomes) is a Coronavirus branch of OGG with the aim to ontologically represent and annotate bacterial genes based on the orthologous gene hierarchy at different taxonomical levels.

 ## Download
 Use the following URI to download this ontology